theblixguy/AppOps/README.md

 Requirements:

-1. Android device with Android 4.3 or above
+1. Android device with Android 4.3+